AInora

 Younger callers (18-34) have 40% less hold time tolerance than older callers (55+).
 Mobile callers across all ages have lower tolerance than landline callers.
 The combination of younger, mobile callers creates a demographic that will not wait more than 60 seconds.
 As this demographic becomes the majority of callers, hold time tolerance will continue decreasing.

-Callback systems reduce the frustration of waiting on hold (by 32%) but introduce a different waiting experience.
+Callback systems reduce the frustration of waiting on hold but introduce a different waiting experience.
 The caller waits for a callback, which may take 15-60 minutes.
 For urgent inquiries or booking calls, callbacks are insufficient because the caller needs information now.
 Callbacks work best for non-urgent support calls.

 Traditional solutions are expensive: hiring additional staff costs $35,000-55,000 per employee per year.
 AI voice agents cost a fraction of that for 24/7 coverage with zero hold time.
 The ROI of hold time reduction is strong - every 10% reduction in abandonment typically generates 4-8% revenue increase, which far exceeds the cost of the solution.